Cressida Dick ‘felt intimidated’ into quitting as Met Police chief

 “I hope this report is an opportunity for others to reflect on how City Hall functions and is held to account.”

-But Mr Khan hit back and said in a statement: “Londoners will be able to see that this review is clearly biased and ignores the facts.
+But Mr Khan hit back, saying: “Londoners will be able to see that this review is clearly biased and ignores the facts.

 “On the former commissioner’s watch, trust in the police fell to record lows following a litany of terrible scandals.